0-vortex/twitch-changelog-parser/README.md

 <p>Updated the <a href="https://dev.twitch.tv/docs/authentication">Authentication Guide</a> to include new OAuth scopes. </p>

-<p>Updated the <a href="https://dev.twitch.tv/docs/api/webhooks-reference">Webhooks Reference</a> to show that authorization is now required authorization for every web hook.</p>
+<p>Updated the Webhooks Reference to show that authorization is now required authorization for every web hook.</p>

 ### 2020‑04‑27